GabrielleDominguez/Statics-Applied-Bridging-Data-Decision-Making-in-Project-Management/week02-discussion.md

-# Week 2 Discussion: Why Measures of Center & Variation Matter
+# Week 2 Discussion: Using Measures of Center & Variation to Evaluate Team Performance

 > *This discussion demonstrates how variation can uncover critical performance differences that averages alone may conceal, enhancing analysis of team output and delivery risk.*